The UnSlut Project

 • RESOURCES

 The UnSlut Project is closed to submissions.
-We continue to fight sexual assault and harassment by sharing our personal stories.
+We continue to fight and prevent sexual assault and harassment by sharing our personal stories wherever and whenever it is safe to do so.

 TEDxYouth Toronto: